Geometry Tool

 Volume is the 3D space an object occupies (measured in cm³, m³).
 Capacity is how much a container can hold (measured in liters, gallons).
 They're related: 1 liter = 1000 cm³.
 A box might have volume 2000 cm³ and capacity 2 liters.

 1 m³ = 1000 liters.
-To convert: multiply m³ by 1000 to get liters, or divide liters by 1000 to get m³.
+To convert: multiply m³ by 1000 to get liters.
 For example, a 2m³ tank holds 2000 liters.
 A 500L container is 0.5 m³.

 Why is a cone's volume 1/3 of a cylinder?+

 Geometric proof shows that 3 identical cones exactly fill a cylinder with the same base and height.
 So cone volume = (1/3) × cylinder volume = (1/3)πr²h.
-This relationship is fundamental in calculus and geometry.

-How much does a cubic meter of water weigh?+
+How much does water weigh per volume?+

 Can I calculate volume for irregular shapes?+